quangdaist01/laptops-price-analysis-and-prediction/README.md

 I chose the first solution since I didn’t have any attractive projects at that time.

-I was highly motivated when I came across this awesome post.
+I was highly motivated when I came across this awesome [post](https://www.sspaeti.com/blog/data-engineering-project-in-twenty-minutes/#ingesting-data-warehouse-for-low-latency--apache-druid).

 I love reasoning about every decision made to the system so I enjoyed (and learned) his post a lot.

-Based on his ideas and the core concepts in the book … , I upgraded this project by the following steps:
+Based on his ideas and the core concepts in the book [Fundamentals of Data Engineering](https://www.amazon.com/Fundamentals-Data-Engineering-Robust-Systems/dp/1098108302) , I upgraded this project by the following steps:

 1. Design the architecture.
 2. Choose the tools.